Why Focusing on the Long Term is More Important Than Ever

 If you search “Dashrath Manjhi Breakthrough” on Google Maps and go to Street View you can find the final product of his two decades of work:

 I tell this story because it illustrates one of the most important things in both investing and in life — great things take time.
 I know you have probably heard this idea 100 times before.
-However, my goal isn’t to convince you of the power of compounding or why you “need to invest for the long term.”
-I know you already know that.

 My goal is to remind you how important long term thinking is in a society that is dominated by instant gratification.
 Without even realizing it, we are constantly being bombarded with messages that make us focus on the short term: